 Air every weekend - Saturdays at 6AM on 93.9 FM and 2PM on AM 820.
-Sundays at 7AM and 8PM on AM 820 and at other times as scheduled.
+Sundays at 8PM on AM 820 and at other times as scheduled.

 Join us for a curated presentation of special programs from public radio producers across the country.

 Recently in Specials

 Does death gives life meaning?
 Explore the philosophical and religious dimensions of mortality and the afterlife in this continuing five-week series examining death.

 Thursday, January 22, 2015

 Learn about the surprising effects that your expectations can have on the people around you in the next episode of Invisibilia.

 Wednesday, January 21, 2015